 - "Divide-and-conquer" Authoritarians and Plutocrats – To be successful, democratic institutions must be able to prevail in the face of sustained and sophisticated attacks by cynical, Machiavellian actors trying to advance their authoritarian and plutocratic goals using divide-and-conquer tactics.
 These actors, who are often extremely well funded, typically take advantage of democratic norms and institutions to sugarcoat their decidedly non-democratic objectives.
 Of special concern is the fact that these actors are, as today's still unfolding political scandals demonstrate, doing an exceptional job of developing strategies that meet the scale and complexity challenges posed above.

 - The "Destructive-Conflict-As-Usual" Industrial Complex – Former U.S. President Eisenhower's warning about the danger posed by the "military industrial complex" is but one example of cases in which those who profit from destructive approaches to conflict work to influence society's conflict behavior in ways that enhance their bottom line.
 Arms merchants who work to intensify conflict as a way of selling more weapons are the most obvious and extreme example.
-There is, unfortunately, a parallel political dynamic in which, for example, media companies base their business models around intensifying political divisions and then sell coverage of those divisions.
+There is, unfortunately, a parallel political dynamic in which, for example, media companies base their business models around intensifying political divisions and then selling coverage of those divisions.
 Interest groups also tend to go beyond legitimate advocacy and unfairly demonize political opponents as a fundraising strategy.
-To paraphrase The Jungle author Upton Sinclair, it's hard to get people to understand their destructive conflict role if their job depends on not understanding it.
+To paraphrase Upton Sinclair, it's hard to get people to understand their destructive conflict role if their job depends on not understanding it.

 - Absence of a Shared Democratic Vision – We also need (and do not currently have) a shared vision for a 21st-century democracy that most everyone would like to live in and, therefore, be willing to work for.
 Such a vision would need to build on the best of our democratic ideals, while also acknowledging and moving beyond the reality that democracy has, far too often, been used to sugarcoat the domination of the many by the few.
-In short, our goal must be to make democracy great (not to make democracy great again).
+In short, our goal must be to make democracy great (not to great again).
 Such a vision needs at least three major components:

-- A Commonality That Enables Diversity – We need to cultivate a set of overarching and universally-supported moral beliefs that enable today's highly diverse (and, in many ways, competing) communities to work together to advance the common good, while simultaneously permitting these communities to live life as they choose in a spirit of tolerance, coexistence, mutual respect, individual freedom, and constructive competition.
+- A Commonality That Enables Diversity – We need to cultivate a set of overarching and very widely-supported moral beliefs that enable today's highly diverse (and, in many ways, competing) communities to work together to advance the common good, while simultaneously permitting these communities to live life as they choose in a spirit of tolerance, coexistence, mutual respect, individual freedom, and constructive competition.

 - A Positive-Sum, Not a Zero-Sum, Economy – We also need to limit and, where necessary, rollback the "zero-sum" aspects of economies that focus efforts to "get ahead" on strategies for taking things from others (a process that obviously favors the most powerful).
 In its place, we need to encourage a more "positive-sum" economy that focuses "get ahead" efforts on working together to expand and more equitably distribute the goods and services society produces.

-- Fact-Finding Challenges – Citizen images about the problems that societies face and the viability of options for its addressing those problems arise through the complex interaction of technical analyses (often by experts perceived as having clear conflicts of interest), cognitive biases, and the web of social interactions which determine who is and isn't seen as trustworthy.
+- Fact-Finding – Citizen images about the problems that their society faces and the viability of options for its addressing those problems arise through the complex interaction of technical analyses (often by experts perceived as having clear conflicts of interest), cognitive biases, and the web of social interactions which determine who is and isn't seen as trustworthy.
 The error-prone nature of this process gives rise to a continuing challenge – how do we cultivate societal fact-finding processes that more closely conform to the characteristics of the "real" world -- and are believed by most citizens?
 After all, we shouldn't expect problem-solving efforts based on unrealistic images to actually work.

 - Escalation and Polarization – Escalation and polarization dynamics now commonly divide whole societies into competing, "us versus them" factions that so dehumanize one another that taboos against hate and violence collapse and the only goal becomes the utter defeat of the enemy (regardless of cost).
 These processes are routinely amplified by "divide-and- conquer" actors who also use the intensity of the resulting conflict to suppress criticism of their nondemocratic actions.
 It is critically important that we find effective ways of reversing this process to the point where we can restore respectful dialogue and collaborative problem-solving.